-5.1 Data and methodology
+5.1.
+Data and Methodology

 We use data from the Family Expenditure Survey (FES) from 1978 to 2000.
-To construct the sample, we closely follow previous work using these data: Gosling et al. (2000) and Blundell et al. (2003), who focus on males, and Blundell et al. (2007), who consider both males and females.
+To construct the sample, we closely follow previous work using these data: Gosling, Machin, and Meghir (2000) and Blundell, Reed, and Stoker (2003), who focused on males, and Blundell et al. (2007), who considered both males and females.
 We select individuals aged 23 to 59 who are not in full-time education, and drop observations for which education is not reported, or for which wages are missing but the individual is working.
 Hourly wages are constructed by dividing usual weekly pre-tax earnings by usual weekly hours worked.
 In addition, we drop the self-employed from the sample.
 We end up with 77,630 observations for males, and 89,848 observations for females.